Module 6: PAWS Snow Leopard Distributions

 Dr. Koustubh Sharma: Koustubh is the International Coordinator of the Global Snow Leopard and Ecosystem Protection Program and a Senior Regional Ecologist with the Snow Leopard Trust.
 He, along with Justine help coordinate Population Assessment of the World’s Snow Leopards (PAWS) as a GSLEP initiative.
 He holds a PhD in Wildlife Zoology from Mumbai University, and a Masters degree in Physics.
 He has undergone training on spatial capture recapture methods at the Centre for Research in Ecological and Environmental Research (CREEM), University of St. Andrews, and on advanced applications of ArcGIS by ESRI.
 He has been involved with colleagues and partners in developing training tool-kits and delivering training workshops for a suite of ecological methods relevant for snow leopard research and conservation.

 Dr. Justine Shanti Alexander: Justine is the Executive Director of the Snow Leopard Network.
-She provides technical support to the world population assessment of snow leopards (PAWS) and other efforts related to camera trapping.
+She provides technical support to GSLEP for the population assessment of the worlds snow leopards (PAWS) and other efforts related to snow leopard conservation.
 Justine also acts as the Regional Ecologist for the Snow Leopard Trust and supports research and conservation work across the snow leopard range.
 She holds a PhD in snow leopard population assessments from Beijing Forestry University and a MSc in Conservation Science from Imperial College London.

 Criteria for participation